MaggieDaisy/Cocktails_and_Dreams/README.md

 > Features left to implement in the future when skills developed

 - An interesting feature would be to create a rating recipe option, so users can give themselves a general score for the content and idea, like stars for cocktails.
-- Another one could be the ability to add comments for recipes or even create a sort of forum, where users can discuss the recipes, details, give a feed back and participate in the life of the website being a part of the community.
+- Another one could be the ability to add comments for recipes or even create a sort of forum, where users can discuss the recipes, details, give feedback and participate in the life of the website being a part of the community.
 - Going further after this thought would be a possibility to create a space for saving and exchanging recipes with another user
 - Later on, when the application will grow up would be necessary to add an administration page, which will allow controlling all of the input content added by users.
 For the current stage of the application, the admin can add, correct and delete content by using a database where all information is stored.